Report name: Sample Forecast

 They are variously referred to in the balance sheet as reserves or shareholders funds and form part of the equity or net worth of the company.

-You may not declare a dividend in excess of the vlaue of accumulated profits as shown in the equity part of the balance sheet.
+You may not declare a dividend in excess of the vlaue of accumulated profits as shown in the equity of the balance sheet.